fcunial/String-Kernel/README.md

    2097152        0        0        0        *
 1073741824        0        0        0
 ```

-The `Default` flag means that the system will be using 2MB huge pages.
+The `Default` flag means that the currently running system will be using 2MB huge pages.
 To make it use 1GB huge pages instead, one has to add the following line to the kernel boot command line, and reboot the machine:
 ```
-hugepagesz=1GB default_hugepagesz=1GB hugepages=10
+hugepagesz=1GB default_hugepagesz=1GB
 ```
 To allocate 50 thousand huge pages of 2 MB each, do the following (as root):
 ```
 $ hugeadm -v --add-temp-swap --pool-pages-min 2MB:50000